 Dive Insight:

-In a phone call last week, Marrero said he hadn’t heard of Mountain Express.
-He also declined to share how many convenience stores Motwani operates today.
+In a phone call, Marrero said he hadn’t heard of Mountain Express.
+Marrero declined to share how many convenience stores Motwani operates today, but said that LKM’s bankruptcy is over one location.

 According to the Louisiana Secretary of State, Motwani manages 53 different registered businesses, most of which are convenience stores, car washes or restaurants.
 LKM, according to the registry, is “not in good standing” with the state for failing to file its annual reports.
 The registry notes that LKM’s last report filed was in June 2023.

-Marrero said that LKM is only the lessee for one Brother’s location, and that other locations operate under Motwani’s dozens of registered entities.
+Marrero said that LKM’s locations operate under Motwani’s dozens of registered entities.
 The strategy of using different LLCs for different locations was also used by Mountain Express and associated defunct retailer SQRL — a method that repeatedly confused attorneys handling their bankruptcy cases.

 According to LKM’s voluntary bankruptcy petition, the company is in debt for about $3.5 million.
 Marrero said that LKM’s business was severely impacted by Hurricane Ida in 2021.